knative/docs/docs/serving/autoscaling/scale-bounds.md

 type: "docs"
 ---

-To apply upper and lower bounds to autoscaling behavior, you can specify scale bounds in both directions.
+You can configure upper and lower bounds to control autoscaling behavior.

-You can also specify the initial scale a revision is scaled to immediately after creation, either as a default for all revisions, or for a specific revision using an annotation.
+You can also specify the initial scale that a Revision is scaled to immediately after creation.
+This can be a default configuration for all Revisions, or for a specific Revision using an annotation.

 ## Lower bound

-This value controls the minimum number of replicas that each revision should have.
+This value controls the minimum number of replicas that each Revision should have.
 Knative will attempt to never have less than this number of replicas at any one point in time.

 * **Global key:** n/a